lucianoayres/chatty-ai/README.md

 # Get creative with your questions
 chatty "Analyze my coffee stains and deduce my morning routine"

+# Save chat logs to a file
+chatty "What's the meaning of life?" --save meaning_of_life.txt

 # Check who you're currently talking to
 chatty --current